Loading...

 Hearing

-Tennessee homeowners associations are governed primarily by the Tennessee Condominium Act of 2008 (TN Code §66-27-401 through §66-27-417) for condominium associations formed after January 1, 2009, and the Tennessee Horizontal Property Act (TN Code §66-27-101 through §66-27-123) for older condo associations.
-Additionally, many Tennessee HOAs operate as nonprofit corporations under Tennessee Nonprofit Corporation Law.
+Tennessee has no general statewide HOA statute.
+Condominium associations are governed by the Tennessee Condominium Act of 2008 — Unit Owners' Association provisions (TN Code §66-27-401 through §66-27-418) for associations formed after January 1, 2009, and by the Tennessee Horizontal Property Act (TN Code §66-27-101 through §66-27-123) for older condo associations.
+Non-condominium (single-family) HOAs are governed mainly by their declarations/CC&Rs and, where organized as nonprofits, the Tennessee Nonprofit Corporation Act (Title 48).

 Unlike Florida and Georgia, Tennessee currently lacks a comprehensive, unified HOA regulatory code that applies statewide.
 This means Tennessee homeowners have fewer statutory protections than those in neighboring states — but also fewer restrictions on what HOAs can prohibit.
 Your governing documents (CC&Rs, bylaws, and rules) are extremely important and often define your rights and the HOA's enforcement authority.